oriuminc/vagrant-ariadne/README.md

 terminal.

-It attempts to emulate Acquia's infrastructure as closely as possible (with added development tools), using cookbooks and roles that can easily be used to deploy an actual cluster.
+It attempts to emulate Acquia's infrastructure as closely as possible (with added development tools), using Chef cookbooks and roles that can easily be used to deploy an actual cluster.

 Ariadne has been tested on Mac OS/X Snow Leopard & Lion and Ubuntu 12.04 (and it should work on other flavours of Linux).
-Theoretically, Vagrant should support Windows as well, although Ariadne has not been tested on it.
+Theoretically, it should support Windows as well, although Ariadne has not been tested on it.

 ## How It Works

+Ariadne is a customized implementation of [Vagrant][about-vagrant].
 Vagrant uses Virtualbox to boot a stripped-down virtual machine image, and then uses the Chef configuration management tool (one of the few components installed on the VM initially) to bring that blank slate into a fully configured state.

 The guest virtual machine is configured identically, regardless of the host computer's operating system and configuration.

 ## Requirements

-*Tested versions in parentheses.*
+*Recommended versions in parentheses.*

 - [Virtualbox][vbox-downloads] (4.1.23)
-- [Vagrant][about-vagrant] (1.0.3)
-- [Ruby version manager (RVM)][about-rvm] (1.14.1), installed by running:
+- [Ruby version manager (RVM)][about-rvm] (1.16.7)

-        $ curl -L get.rvm.io | bash -s 1.16.7 # Install/Update RVM
+        curl -L get.rvm.io | bash -s 1.16.7 # Install/Update RVM

-  After this is done, you should open a new shell.
-If you are sure that you already have rvm installed, you can run `rvm reload` instead.
+        exec $SHELL                         # Relaunch shell

-- On OS/X:
+- On OS/X: _Xcode_ or _Command Line Tools for Xcode_

-    - [OSX GCC Installer][about-osx-gcc-installer] (10.6) or Xcode (note that
-    Xcode may not be fully tested).
-- On Ubuntu (`sudo apt-get install` these):
+- On Ubuntu:

-    - `build-essential` (11.5ubuntu2)
-    - `libssl-dev` (1.0.1-4ubuntu5.2)
-    - `libreadline5` (5.2-11)
-    - `libreadline-gplv2-dev` (5.2-11) - called `libreadline5-dev` on natty
-      (11.04) or earlier
-    - `zlib1g` (1:1.2.3.4.dfsg-3ubuntu4)
-    - `zlib1g-dev` (1:1.2.3.4.dfsg-3ubuntu4)
-    - `nfs-common` (1:1.2.5-3ubuntu3)
-    - `nfs-kernel-server` (1:1.2.5-3ubuntu3)
+        apt-get install build-essential libreadline5 libssl-dev nfs-kernel-server

+  - Ubuntu > 12.04: `apt-get install libreadline-gplv2-dev`

+  - Ubuntu <= 11.04: `apt-get install libreadline5-dev`

 ## Quick Start